 - Check Your Tempering: When you choose to temper chocolates, they usually shrink slightly as they cool.
 Thanks to this phenomenon, the release becomes much easier.

-- Get Your Mold Cleaned: You should always remove any leftover cocoa butter or grease with a lint-free cloth before use.
+- Get Your Mold Cleaned: Remove any leftover cocoa butter or grease with a lint-free cloth before use.

 Problem 2.
 Chocolate Appears Dull or Cloudy